Guide – Mining Glossary

 A portion of coal seam left intact between two collieries

-Basset or Basset Edge.
+Basset or Basset Edge

-Bell Pit.
+Bell Pit

 As the name suggests the mining operation produced a bell shaped pit.
 This was an early form of mining comprising of a shallow shaft into a seam.
 Coal was extracted and pulled up to the surface in baskets via a rope.
-A bell pit was complete when the pit was in immenent danger of collapse.
+A bell pit was complete when the pit was in immanent danger of collapse.
 A new shallow shaft would be sunk and the process started again.
 There will be many bell pits in an area.

 Blackdamp